 I was pretty blown away by this building.
 You can walk on the roof; there’s a nice view of the water, the ferries, and the pier.
 I think you can look inside for free too, but I didn’t.
 The architecture is amazing, my only question is how do they keep the roof so goddam white?
 Phenomenal.

-This is where the Starbucks is that I go to and get kind of cheap beers and do homework.
-It’s on the pier and you can walk around and look at all the boats you can’t afford.
+You can walk around the pier and look at all the boats you can’t afford.
 The ferry also leaves from here.
 There are usually food trucks, some fancy looking restaurants, and the Nobel Peace Centre.

 Karl Johan’s Gate